 Treatment of bronchiolitis is supportive.
 Suctioning is an important part of treatment.
 It may be as simple as using a handheld bulb to suction.
 More severe cases require deeper suctioning in the hospital.
 Suctioning before and after feeding, along with before and after sleeping, helps tremendously.
 Hydration is also vital.
 Pedialyte is beneficial, as formula and milk are thicker and harder for children to tolerate.
 Cough medications should be avoided.

 Testing for RSV is not necessary for diagnosis or exposed patients, as it does not change the clinical course or treatment.
 It may be done, however, if the diagnosis is unclear or if the patient has other, underlying medical conditions.

 You’re now ready to tackle this upcoming RSV season: You know the signs and symptoms of RSV bronchiolitis, and you have suctioning tools and Pedialyte handy.
 Have discussions with your pediatrician now so you are more comfortable when RSV makes its way around.

-Mark A. Brockman Jr., M.D., is a pediatrician with Norton Children’s Medical Associates – Iroquois.
+Mark A. Brockman Jr., M.D., is a pediatrician with Norton Children’s Medical Group – Iroquois.